SPOTLIGHT: Brandi Boatner

-Manager, Digital and Advocacy Communications
+Manager, Digital & Advocacy Communications, IBM

-Brandi Boatner is an award-winning digital communications professional and frequent public speaker based in New York City.
+Brandi Boatner is an award-winning digital communications professional and public speaker based in New York City.
 As a member of the IBMer Communications team (employee/internal communications), Boatner supports key initiatives for the Transformation and Culture function, including social media support for the SVP of Transformation and Culture and digital engagement for diversity and inclusion channels.
 She leads initiatives that drive employee advocacy through social activation and continues to serve as the lead for social justice communications known as Emb(race), IBM’s response in combating implicit bias, discrimination and racial inequality.

-In late July 2020, Boatner was named one of the top 20 B2B Influencer Marketing experts to follow by TopRank Marketing.
+In late July 2020, Boatner was named one of the top 20 B2B Influencer Marketing experts to follow by TopRank Marketing as.
 Boatner is a two-time Hall of Famer having been inducted into the Loyola University New Orleans School of Mass Communications Hall of Fame, known as the Den of Distinction, and was the youngest member ever inducted.
-She was also honored by and inducted into the Public Relations Student Society of America (PRSSA) Hall of Fame.
+She was also honored and inducted into the Public Relations Student Society of America (PRSSA) Hall of Fame.

 1. WHAT INSPIRED YOU TO JOIN THE NYWICI BOARD OF DIRECTORS IN THE ROLE OF CO-VP OF THE STUDENT PROGRAMMING COMMITTEE?